jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

 We will be using v2.15.0 of `Logisim Evolution`_ for the majority of the quarter.
 You can download it here_.
-Earlier versions may look different; **make sure to use the link above to download it!**
+Earlier versions may look different; make sure to use the link above to download it.

 Logisim Evolution is distributed via a JAR file.
 JAR files need a Java Runtime Environment (JRE) available to run.